JLuc/makscribus/README.md

 # Todo

 Improve :
-* command line options instead of EDIT inline values for revision number option
+* command line options instead of EDIT inline values for revision number option*
+* use getopts to parse CLI options

 Maybe :
 * preliminary checks to see if svn + gcc + cmake etc packages are installed